-There are 7 studies in the database on chicory root (inulin); the confidence rating is 47.
+There are 7 studies in the database on chicory root (inulin); the research rating is 47.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for chicory root (inulin) as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for chicory root (inulin) as a whole; there are also individual ratings for the claims below.

 |increase satiety||decrease calorie intake|

 |lower LDL (bad) cholesterol levels||increase HDL (good) cholesterol levels||lower total cholesterol levels||lower triglyceride levels|